OliveiraRyan/TerminalTicTacToe/README.md

 There are Server-Client applications that can be run to play your opponent online, via TCP sockets!

-The arguments are as follow:
+The arguments are as follows:
 * tttServer \[PORT]
 * tttClient \[IP] \[PORT]
   * 'localhost' can be inputted for \[IP] on local connection